Serving Illinois and Nationwide

 Elk Grove Village, IL 60007

-76% of patients would recommend this facility to their friends and families and 73% felt that their rooms, beds and bathing areas were kept clean.
-This is slightly lower than the state average.
+About 76% of patients would recommend this facility to their friends and families, and 73% felt that their rooms, beds, and bathing areas were kept clean.
+This percentage is slightly lower than the state average.

 You may be hesitant to consider legal action against a trusted doctor or are uncertain of your chances of success following an injury.
-It is important to understand that hospitals and doctors are insured in the event that their actions harm patients and medical malpractice is often the result of honest mistakes.
+It is essential to understand that hospitals and doctors are insured if their actions result in medical negligence.
+Malpractice is often the result of honest mistakes by medical professionals.

-Contact us today to speak with one of our Schaumburg medical malpractice attorneys to learn more about your legal options during a free case review.
-We will answer any questions you have about your rights and let you know how we can assist you in recovering fair compensation for your injuries as we have done for thousands of others.
-If we are unable to recover damages on your behalf, our services won’t cost you anything.
+Please submit your contact information today to speak with one of our Cook County experienced attorneys to learn more about your legal options during a free case review.
+We will answer any questions you have about your legal issue and let you know how we can assist you through legal representation in recovering fair compensation for your injuries as we have done for thousands of others.
+If we are unable to recover damages on your behalf, the services of our legal team won't cost you anything.